3DprintFIT/miPrinter/README.md

 License
 -------

 This printer is licensed under the terms of GNU GPL version 3, see COPYING.
+Lot's of parts are form josefprusa/PrusaMendel - some of them are bit modified.